experimental-software/workshop-materials/README.md

 ## Maintenance

-This sections contains hints for maintainers of this repository.
+This section contains hints for maintainers of this repository.

 ### Include changes